alexewerlof/micromustache/README.md

 // Hello world!
 I'm 42
 ```

-*If `compiled` is garbage collected, the cache is freed (unlike some other template engines that dearly keep hold of the compiled result in their cache which leads to memory leaks and out of memory errors over longer usage).*
+*If the `compiled` variable above is garbage collected, the cache is freed (unlike some other template engines that dearly keep hold of the compiled result in their cache which may leads to memory leaks or **out of memory errors** over longer usage).*

 Using the options you can do all sorts of fancy stuff.
-For example, here is an imitation of the C# string interpolation syntax:
+For example, here is an imitation of the **C#** string interpolation syntax:

 ```javascript
 const { render } = require('micromustache')